Decay of Nambu-Goto Cosmic String Loops via Coupling to a Massive Kalb-Ramond Field: Radiation

-The Umov–Poynting vector $S \equiv T^{0i}$ for the Kalb-Ramond field in \eqref{LagrNamb-Got} can be expressed as
+The Umov–Poynting vector $S \equiv T^{0i}$ for the Kalb-Ramond field in (\ref{LagrNamb-Got}) can be expressed as

-where $P^{\mu} = \frac{1}{3!}\varepsilon^{\mu \nu \lambda \eta} H_{\nu \lambda \eta}$ and three-dimensional vectors are $E_{\text{v}}^{i} = B^{0 i}$, $H_{\text{v}}^i = \frac{1}{2!}\varepsilon^{i k l} B_{k l}$.
+where $P^{\mu} = \frac{1}{3!}\varepsilon^{\mu \nu \lambda \eta} H_{\nu \lambda \eta}$ and three-dimensional vectors are $E_{\mathrm{v}}^{i} = B^{0 i}$, $H_{\mathrm{v}}^i = \frac{1}{2!}\varepsilon^{i k l} B_{k l}$.
 We are interested in the energy flux $I$ per solid angle $\Omega$ time-averaged over the period $T_{\ell}$, which is

 where $\frac{d I}{d \Omega} \equiv r^2 \hat{\textbf{r}} \cdot \textbf{S}$.
-Substituting \eqref{UmPoynt} and \eqref{BSummAp} into \eqref{AverFlux} and using the equality together with $\mathcal{I}_{-n}^{kl} = \left( \mathcal{I}_n^{kl} \right)^* $, one can obtain the final expression in the following form
+Substituting (\ref{UmPoynt}) and (\ref{BSummAp}) into (\ref{AverFlux}) and using the equality together with $\mathrm{J}_{-n}^{kl} = \left( \mathrm{J}_n^{kl} \right)^* $, one can obtain the final expression in the following form

 which is reduced to the expression of the massless case when $M \rightarrow 0$ \cite{VilenkinVachaspati, DineNicolasAkshayPatel}.
-One can notice that \eqref{EnFluxRes} depends on the loop size $\ell = 2 T_{\ell}$, in contrast to the expressions for massless radiation.
-We are going to elaborate on this point in the next section for a particular shape of cuspless loops.
+One can notice that (\ref{EnFluxRes}) depends on the loop size $\ell = 2 T_{\ell}$, in contrast to the expressions for massless radiation.
+We are going to elaborate on this point in next sections for a particular shapes of loops.